shivasiddharth/GassistPi/README.md

 2. From the terminal write: sudo raspi-config, select Interfacing options, select camera.
 3. From the terminal, go to cd GassistPi/recognition
 4. Run: python3 photography.py.
-The image obtained will be renamed as desired, since it will be approached to a person whose recognition we want to carry out as we go to declare continuing the compilation of the config.yaml.
+The image taken will be renamed as desired, the image taken to be renamed is in the recognition folder named image.jpg, since it will be approached to a person whose recognition we want to carry out as we go to declare continuing the compilation of the config.yaml.
 5. In the section "known_people" we put the name of the person, the reference file and the topic, where we will publish a MQTT message.
 6. We launch the python3 comparison.py script.
 7. If everything works properly and you want to run the script at boot, run: